14 Things You Didn't Know About Baker! Front the start, their sister brands, team riders, TV Shows, collabs and more.

 In the year 2000, Reynolds and Strickland partner together to start Baker Bootleg. -The official release of the brand is launched by the release of their video BAKER2G.
 Lots of people are still wearing Birdhouse shirts, or their old sponsors gear and boards.
 Just like the Baker Bootleg video, BAKER2G is an instant classic.

--There were even prank calls to Jamie Thomas and Chad Fernandez by Knox Godoy that were taken out.
-Thomas threatens to sue Baker for defamation after some footage they put in the video. -Includes lots of insane hyjinx footage “sorry!!
+There were even prank calls to Jamie Thomas and Chad Fernandez by Knox Godoy that were taken out.
+Thomas threatens to sue Baker for defamation after some footage they put in the video.
+This includes lots of insane hyjinx footage, even part of the video saying “Sorry!!
 Skateboarding has become so serious the following 2 minutes has been cut due to legal problems”

--Greco & Ellington end their time as part of the Zero team, Dustin steps back from Stereo, and Reynolds officially leaves Birdhouse
+Greco & Ellington end their time as part of the Zero team, Dustin steps back from Stereo, and Reynolds officially leaves Birdhouse.
+Interestingly Ellington quits zero for Baker, then goes back to Zero, then quits again and goes back to Baker.

-- Heath Kirchart has a part from being friends with J Strickland, but never actually rode for Baker.
-Brian Sumner also has a part in the video but never really rode for Baker.
-Ali Boulala as well.
+Heath Kirchart has a part from being friends with J Strickland, but never actually rode for Baker.
+Brian Sumner and Ali Boulala also have parts in the video as well but never officially rode for Baker.

 “Baker is very honest it’s who we are”-Andrew Reynolds